NRCan-IETS-CE-O-HBC/HTAP-projects/NBC-tiered-code/solar-threshold-study/documentation.md

 CE-O's analysis suggests that the 9.36.5 reference house does not represent current construction practices.
 There are two key differences between the reference house's window specifications and practice in market home building:

 1. The reference house window-to-wall ratio range (17-22%) is much higher than the typical housing archetype used in this study (12%).
-When the home was redesigned according to passive-solar principles, the window-to-wall ratio was X%.
+When the home was redesigned according to passive-solar principles, the window-to-wall ratio was 8.6%.
 These inconsistencies mean that the reference home will consistently exhibit higher heat loss, and higher solar gains than proposed homes.
 2. The reference house distributes windows equally in N/E/W/S orientations, while many contemporary homes locate windows predominately on the front and back.
 By redistributing windows to east and west locations, the reference house may effectively increase cooling budgets for highly-glazed homes with predominately south-facing glass.

 These discrepancies reflect the fact that the current 9.36.5 reference house was designed as a benchmark for seasonal heating requirements, without consideration of its use in overheating analysis.
 CE-O did not contemplate potential improvements to the reference house in the current scope, but such changes should be examined in the future.